Testing JabRef

 Files and folders in tests

-If you need a temporary file in tests, then add the following Annotation before the class:
+If you need a temporary file in tests, use the @TempDir

 .
 Using this pattern automatically ensures that the test folder is deleted after the tests are run.
-See the junit-pioneer doc for more details.
+See https://www.geeksforgeeks.org/junit-5-tempdir/ for more details.

 Loading Files from Resources